monaldoj/agent-dab/README.md

 # Databricks Agent Asset Bundle (DAB)

-A comprehensive Databricks Asset Bundle (DAB) that includes both an agent definition/deployment workflow and a chatbot application for interacting with Databricks model serving endpoints.
+A demo Databricks Asset Bundle (DAB) that includes both an agent definition/deployment workflow and a chatbot application for interacting with Databricks model serving endpoints.

 ## Overview